toluaina/toluaina.github.io/docs/pro/index.md

     ---

-    Vectors stay in sync with PostgreSQL via CDC.
+    Vectors stay in sync with your database via CDC.
 No nightly reindex jobs, no stale search results.

 -   :material-shield-key:{ .lg .middle } **The change-guard**